Wetterprophet/interpart/modules/tools/README.md

-# Interop Translator
+# Interpart Translator & Speak CLI Tools

-Translates a string into multiple different languages using the google translate api
+*interpart-translate* translates a string into multiple different languages using the google translate api.
+*interpart-speak* uses googles text to speech api to speak a sentence

 ## Setup